 - 1 Tablespoon melted vegan buttery spread

-Reduce the heat to medium.
-Add the SO Delicious Culinary Coconut Milk, garlic powder, onion powder, salt, pepper, and paprika.
+- Reduce the heat to medium.
+Add the full fat coconut milk, garlic powder, onion powder, salt, pepper, and paprika.
 Stir to combine.